yagmurakarken/kuacc-guide/How do I Run My Job?/How do I Write and Submit a Jobscript?.md

 module load 8.2.2/cuda-11.4
 ```

-For more information see the installing [software modules page] ().
+For more information see the installing [software modules page](https://github.com/yagmurakarken/kuacc-guide/blob/master/How%20do%20I%20Use%20Software%20Modules%20on%20Cluster%3F/Environment%20Modules%20and%20Virtual%20Environment.md).

 ### Running Code: